mendix/docs/content/howto7/extensibility/get-started-with-the-timeseries-connector.md

   It can take up to a few hours to generate the key and send it to you.
 This key is used to activate and access your TimeSeries Analytics instance.
   {{% /alert %}}

-2. After you receive the key, import the TimeSeries Connector module from the [Mendix Marketplace](https://appstore.home.mendix.com/link/app/31951/TimeSeries/TimeSeries-Connector "Click here for awesomeness") into your project.
+2. After you receive the key, import the TimeSeries Connector module from the [Mendix Marketplace](https://appstore.home.mendix.com/link/app/31951/TimeSeries/TimeSeries-Connector) into your app.

 ## 4 Configure the Module Settings